flyway/flywaydb.org/documentation/migration/index.md

 ## Schema History Table

-<p>To keep track of which migrations have already been applied when and by whom, Flyway adds a special bookkeeping
-    table to your schema.
-This <strong>schema history table</strong> also tracks migration checksums and whether or not the migrations were successful.</p>
+To keep track of which migrations have already been applied when and by whom, Flyway adds a special bookkeeping table to your schema.
+This <strong>schema history table</strong> also tracks migration checksums and whether or not the migrations were successful.

 <p>Read more about this in our getting started guide on <a href="/getstarted/how">how Flyway works</a>.</p>